aicell-lab/mca-stable-diffusion/mca/README.md

 # Mitotic Cell Atlas Stable Diffusion

-**IMPORTANT: checkpoints to models are too large for GitHub.
+**IMPORTANT: model checkpoints are too large for GitHub.
 Checkpoints for the autoencoder and the LDM are stored on Berzelius**

 ## How to run
 Quick instructions of how to run.